Who and What We Are

 BARC is proud of its Mentoring program.
 Mentors, called “Elmers” by Ham Operators, are ready to provide guidance to its members.
-Whether it’s solving antenna challenges, programming an HT, studying to upgrade, or maybe simply learning how to solder, just drop a request to info@BeniciaARC.com for assistance.
+Whether it’s solving antenna challenges, programming an HT, studying to upgrade, or maybe simply learning how to solder, just drop a request to info(Replace this parenthesis with the @ sign)BeniciaARC.com for assistance.
 With the combined years of experience of our veterans well into the hundreds, BARC’s Elmers are ready to help.

 Exams and Licensing Classes

 Teams of BARC Accredited Volunteer Examiners (VE) are certified by both the ARRL and W5YI VEC’s.
 Ham Radio Exam sessions are conducted quarterly.
-An email to info@BeniciaARC.com will advise you of upcoming Exams or Licensing Classes.
+An email to info(Replace this parenthesis with the @ sign)BeniciaARC.com will advise you of upcoming Exams or Licensing Classes.